Skip to main content

 Related to the Alabama Unconscionable Pricing Act; to amend Sections 8-31-3 and 8-31-4, Code of Alabama 1975 to authorize the Governor or the Legislature to specify the affected areas and time periods to which the prohibition against imposition of unconscionable pricing would apply.

-This bill would authorize the Governor or the Legislature to specify within the proclamation or joint resolution the affected areas and time periods to which the prohibition against unconscionable pricing would apply.
+• Authorizes the Governor or the Legislature to specify affected areas and time periods for the pricing prohibition within proclamations or joint resolutions.

 Bill Actions